rsyncOSX/mydocsy/content/en/docs/_index.md

 categories = ["general information"] lastmod = "2024-09-06"
 +++

 {{% pageinfo %}}

+If there is anything in this documentation that is unclear or imprecise, I would greatly appreciate it if you could let me know.
+English is not my mother tongue, and even in Norwegian, which is my mother tongue, I can be unclear and imprecise.
+If you see errors, ambiguities and unclear text please let me know or create an issue.
+Docsy, the Hugo theme for these pages, appends at bottom on page a Feedback button.

+{{% /pageinfo %}}

+{{% pageinfo %}}

 RsyncUI is a pure *SwiftUI*, *Swift* based macOS application, built for macOS Sonoma and later, utilizing the command line tool `rsync` for synchronizing files.
 It is `rsync` which executes the real synchronizing task, not RsyncUI.
 RsyncUI is a GUI only on top of rsync.
 RsyncUI is signed and notarized by Apple.